AJSMonty/CV/README.md

   - Produced, Directed & Edited over 20 short films & music videos
   - Designed album artwork for over 30 releases
 - **Flexibility**:
   - When working with children, there is not much room to be inflexible.
-Plans change and moods change, and I have learnt to
+Plans change and moods change, and I have learnt to adapt with those situations
 - **Work Ethic**:
   - "If a job is worth doing, it's worth doing well" has always been my moto
 - **Reading Other People**:
   - I like to think that DJing from a young age has instilled a good gauge on reading other people's emotions and intentions
 - **Public Speaking**:
-  - Always happy to stand up and present
+  - I'm always happy to stand up and present
 - **Talent Management**:
   - Worked alongside popstars and record labels to get the best out of artists in the studio
   - Popstars are notorious for their egos as well as their talent, so managing ego alongside creativity has been a really fun challenge